Seven times. I had to bake this cake seven times to get it right and I’m super proud of how it’s FINALLY turned out 😄

-- In a seperate large clean and dry mixing bowl, add the egg whites and cream of tartar and whisk (make sure your whisk is clean and dry) until foamy, opaque in colour and starting to form soft peaks.
+- In a separate large clean and dry mixing bowl, add the egg whites and cream of tartar and whisk (make sure your whisk is clean and dry) until foamy, opaque in colour and starting to form soft peaks.
 Slowly add in the remaining 1/2 cup (100gms) sugar 1 tablespoon at a time and whisk until stiff peaks form, see here for pictures.

 - Once your egg whites are ready, gently fold them to your prepared cake batter in 3 additions (see here for pictures on this step).
 Add the first portion of egg whites and fold in using a circular motion, folding from the outside towards the middle.
-Keep doing this until the egg whites are almost completely stirred in then add the rest of the egg whites in 2 addtions.
+Keep doing this until the egg whites are almost completely stirred in then add the rest of the egg whites in 2 additions.
 Once the egg whites are all folded in, the batter will be slightly thick, creamy and smooth (and delicious 😉😂).

 - Divide batter between cake pans filling each only about half way, no more than 2/3 full maximum.
 Bake for 20 – 22 minutes until baked through and a toothpick comes out clean or with a few moist crumbs, don’t over bake.
 Cool cakes for 20 minutes in the cake pan then transfer onto wire racks to cool completely.